-To get started, you’ll need to log into your WordPress site and go to WPForms » Settings.
-Then, click on the CAPTCHA tab.
+To get started, log in to your WordPress site and go to WPForms » Settings.
+Then click on the CAPTCHA tab.
 To configure hCaptcha on your site, be sure the hCaptcha option is selected.

-Next, you’ll need to generate a new set of keys in your hCaptcha account to connect to WPForms.
-To start this setup process, you’ll need to log in to your hCaptcha account.
+Next, you’ll need to generate a new set of keys in your hCaptcha account to connect it to WPForms.
+To start this setup process, log in to your hCaptcha account.

-Once you’ve logged into hCaptcha, you’ll need to click the New Site button in the upper right corner to get started.
+Once you’ve logged in to hCaptcha, click the New Site button in the upper right corner.

-This will open up the setup form for your hCaptcha.
-If you’d like, you can add a name to this specific site key under the Add New Sitekey section by clicking the pencil icon.
-This is for your reference only, and will not be seen by your users on the front end.
+This will open the setup form for your hCaptcha.
+If you’d like, you can add a name to this specific sitekey under the Add New Sitekey section by clicking the pencil icon.
+This is for your reference only, and won’t be seen by your users on the frontend.

-Then, under the General Information, you can configure additional settings for your captcha.
-We outline each of these settings below.
+Then, under General Information, configure additional settings for your CAPTCHA.
+We’ve outlined each of these settings below.

-- Hostnames: This is the URL of the site you’ll be activating the hCaptcha on.
+- Hostnames: Here you’ll add the URL of each site you’ll be activating hCaptcha on.

 Once you’ve configured your settings, be sure to click the Save button at the top of the screen to save your settings.

-This will redirect you to your site key’s settings.
-To view and copy your entire site key, click the Settings button to view more details.
+Next, you’ll be redirected to your sitekey’s settings.
+To view and copy your entire sitekey, click the Settings button to view more details.

-Once you’ve opened these settings, you can view your full site key under the Sitekey section.
+Once you’ve opened these settings, you can view your full sitekey under the Sitekey section.
 Click on Copy to copy it.

-Go ahead and copy this key, and paste it into your WPForms settings under the Site Key setting.
+Then paste your sitekey into your WPForms settings in the Site Key field.

-Then, you’ll need to copy your Secret Key from hCaptcha into your WPForms settings as well.
-Go ahead and close out of your site key settings (which you can do by clicking the Save button) to return to your site key overview.
+Next, you’ll need to copy your Secret key from hCaptcha into your WPForms settings as well.
+Go ahead and close out of your sitekey settings (which you can do by clicking the Save button) to return to your sitekey overview.

-Go ahead and paste this secret key into your WPForms settings, and be sure to click the Save Settings button to save your settings.
+Go ahead and paste this secret key into your WPForms settings.
+Be sure to click the Save Settings button to save your keys when you’re done.

-Now that you’ve added your keys, you can also optionally adjust other hCaptcha settings.
-We outline each setting below.
+Once you’ve added your keys, you can also optionally adjust other hCaptcha settings.
+We’ve outlined each available option below.

 - Fail Message: This error will display to any user who does not pass hCaptcha’s verification test.

-- Preview: This setting will show a preview of your hCaptcha on the front end.
-If things are configured incorrectly, this setting will show an error message, meaning you should double check that your keys are correctly entered into your settings.
+- Preview: This setting will show a preview of your hCaptcha on the frontend.
+If any of your settings are configured incorrectly, you’ll see an error message in the preview.
+This means you should double-check that your keys are copied correctly in your settings.

 2. Adding hCaptcha to a Form